viniciusramosdefaria/zerohashchallenge/README.md

 ## Future work

-- Breaking down methods for the runner package
+- Break down methods inside the runner package
-- Writing tests
+- Write tests
 - Use templates to show info on the front page